 }

-Append the JsonOutputParser to get a Python dict directly:
+Now, we add the JsonOutputParser and get a Python dict directly:

 chain = prompt | llm | parser